Mathunder/tse_ihm_project/README.md

 </div>

 This repository is a school assignement.
-This project is realised by Matthieu d'Hoop and Clément Dauriat.
+This project is developped by Matthieu d'Hoop and Clément Dauriat.

 ## Subject